 Find out if you’re going to need your own coverage.
 A lower cost, major medical type of plan may be enough until you are covered through work.

-You can access Career Development’s online resources 24/7 via theROCK and also through www.unwsp.edu/career.
+You can access Career & Leadership Development’s online resources 24/7 via theROCK and on the UNW website.
 Find the webinar playlist on UNWSP’s YouTube channel for more ideas.
 Make an appointment for career coaching.
 Call (651) 631-5265 to schedule your appointment.
 Hours are available year-round.

-Career Development is here for you today and everyday going forward as a University of Northwestern Alum.
+Career & Leadership Development is here for you today and everyday going forward as a University of Northwestern Alum.